harmlessaccount/discord-docs/README.md

 Welcome to the unofficial Discord documentation for user account automation, AKA self-bots.
 This repository is not affiliated with Discord. **Discord self-bots are against TOS and may get you banned.**

-## What are self-bots
+## Fundamentals

-Discord self-bots automate actions that either wouldn't be possible as an official bot, or would be limited.
-This also includes other aspects of Discord automation, such as account creators, server joiners, etc.
+Discord self-bots have been around for a while.
+They aim to automate tasks on Discord, whether to create chaos or to advance in economy bots.
+There are other uses, such as spamming and phishing.
+While I won’t directly cover spamming on Discord, you might figure it out after reading this guide.

 ## Directory